wbzhou2001/wbzhou2001.github.io/index.md

 advised by [Woody Zhu](https://sites.google.com/view/woodyzhu).
 Previously, I received my B.S. in Statistics at [University of Science and Technology of China](https://en.ustc.edu.cn/).

-My research interests lie in developing data-driven methods for social good, blending **machine learning, statistics, and operations research**.
+My research interests lie in developing data-driven and computational methods for social good, blending **machine learning, statistics, and operations research**.
 My works span areas such as generative modeling, uncertainty quantification, sequential analysis, and causal inference.
 Some of my application fields include sustainability, public health, and seismology.